dbaltor/banking-demo-api/README.md

 acceptance|`./mvnw test -P acceptance` integration|`./mvnw verify -P integration`

+The code coverage report will be available at `target/site/jacoco/index.html`
 The acceptance tests report will be available at `target/AcceptanceTestReports/report.html`

 The integration tests will try to download and spin up a MySQL container.